-It’s the Monday after vacation, you’re burnt out and not sure how Friday got further away while you were gone.
+Vacation mode is slipping away and you want it back, like now.
+It’s the Monday after you’ve returned home, you’re burned out and not sure how Friday got further away while you were gone.
 Know the feeling?
 Try these tips for keeping the Saturday morning vacay vibe alive and you’ll never dread a post-vacation weekday again.

 Whether it comes from the stack of books on your nightstand or a lonely title sitting on your Amazon wish list, crack open a book you can’t stop hearing about.
 Don’t have a book at the ready?
 Check out Modern Mrs. Darcy which is my absolute favorite stop for book suggestions.
 Maybe join Goodreads and take a look at bookshelves of friends.
 The only rule?
 You are not permitted to choose a book that feels like homework.
 Now isn’t the time to force a classic upon yourself, no Dickens allowed.
 Coming home from vacation means reentering reality and a quick detour into a delicious book is just the thing to soften the blow.

 Ever notice how hotel gyms are totally empty?
 No one who knows how to truly vacation enters the sad mini-room tucked near the hotel pool.
 What you do see are tourists sporting Fitbits and the like, staying active outside.
 Why ruin the fun by coming home and zoning out on the treadmill while following along with CNN subtitles?
 Get outdoors, even if it’s next to the community pool and do something good for your body.
 Yoga, lunges, meditation, a run, doesn’t matter.
 We aren’t trying to replace your routine hot you, just giving you little post-vacation treat you won’t regret.